Page 2

 Plants in the Solanaceae family, including peppers, tomatoes, and eggplants, have “complete” flowers.
 Each flower contains both male and female reproductive parts.
 In other words, the flowers are self-pollinating in the right conditions.
 All we need to do is to loosen the pollen grains from the anthers and get them to land on the receptive stigma in the same flower.

 Easily done.
 No, you don’t need a paintbrush to transfer pollen from one flower to another.
 When the flower is fully open, simply tickle or tap the flower.
-I use a fingertip to gently rub the flower parts extending outside the petals.
+I use a fingertip to gently flick the flower parts extending outside the petals.
+The important parts are mostly enclosed within the flower.
 That vibration is sufficient to move dry pollen grains to the stigma.
 In these photos, I’m pollinating a pepper (above) and a tomato (right).

 For plants still outside in the garden, wait for the dew to dry.
 Pollinate flowers that opened that morning or the day before; older flowers won’t successfully pollinate.